Ironhack-Miami-FTWD-January-2019/lab-javascript-all-times-movies/README.md

   "rate":"9.3"
 }
 ```

+You must return a new array with all the info about the movie, not modify the original array!

 ### Iteration 2: All rates average

 These are the best movies based on their rates, so supposedly all of them have an awesome rate.
 In this iteration, we want to know the average rate of all of them and display it on the console.

+The rate must be returned rounded to 2 decimals!

 **:bulb: Maybe you want to *"reduce"* the data to a single value :wink:**